- Books, Literature, and Writing»

 I too, am a fine cook.

-I learned this, not by direction, but by her audible
+I learned this not by any intended direction, but by her audible

 ‘Oh!
 Piss!
-I’m out of buttermilk, hope I have some vinegar.’
+I’m out of buttermilk, hand me the vinegar.’

 And so, today, I dash at this and pinch at that, and never make the